DrakirL/DrakirL.github.io/p10/class/monk.md

 ### Level 4: ???
 ???

-### Level 5: Quivering Palm?
+### Level 5: Deathblow?
+Touch of Finality?
-When you deal damage to a creature with an Improvised strike, you may spend 1 Ki Point to leave it with a mark of imperceptible vibrations that last for a day. <br>
+**Prerequisite: *Marked by the Palm***<br>
-You may at any point use 1 Action (or 2/3 Actions?) to have the vibrations within one creature you've marked this way suddenly intensify. <br>
+You can use 3 Actions at any time and remove all Marks from a creature bearing at least one to cause violent vibrations from deep within, which will Interrupt it.
+(PHRASING?)<br>
-The affected creature must make a Strength Save against your Passive Martial Skill.
-It gains Advantage on this Save if it carries only one mark, but Disadvantage if it carries 3 or more.
-(PHRASING)? <br>
+The affected creature must also make a Strength Save against your Martial Might, taking Sonic damage equal to its current HP on a failed Save, or half as much on a success.<br>
-On a successful Save, the creature takes 10d10 Sonic damage.
-On a failed Save, it immidiately dies.
+A creature gains Advantage on its Save if only one Mark was removed this way, but Disadvantage if 3 or more Marks were removed this way.

 ## Monk Subclass: Way of the Four Elements
 THEME: ???